changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Background

-The GA operates as a stochastic search optimization method inspired by the principle of survival of the fittest individual in ecology.
-Each population of individuals is characterized by a chromosome that encodes a potential solution.
+The genetic algorithm operates as a stochastic search optimization method inspired by the principle of survival of the fittest individual in ecology.
+Each individual in the population is characterized by a chromosome that encodes a potential solution.
 These chromosomes contain values from \(\boldsymbol{\theta}\) within the feasible search space \(\mathbb{S}\) for the optimization problem.
 Subsequently, the fitness of each individual (or chromosome) is assessed based on the objective function value \(Q(\boldsymbol{\theta})\).
 In our \CRANpkg{changepointGA} package, the chromosome representation is specified as a vector,

-Note that if no model order selection is desired, then \(\boldsymbol{s}\) is omitted and the GA detects only the changepoints.
-This flexibility enables the package to accommodate diverse user requirements and problem settings, ensuring the GA is precisely tailored to the optimization task.
-The changepoint locations in \(\boldsymbol{\tau}\) are encoded as interger values between 2 and \(N\), allowing the length of \(\boldsymbol{\tau}\) to vary dynamically with \(m\).
+Note that if no model order selection is desired, then \(\boldsymbol{s}\) is omitted and the genetic algorithm detects only the changepoints.
+This flexibility enables the package to accommodate diverse user requirements and problem settings, ensuring the genetic algorithm is precisely tailored to the optimization task.
+The changepoint locations in \(\boldsymbol{\tau}\) are encoded as integer values between 1 and \(N-1\), allowing the length of \(\boldsymbol{\tau}\) to vary dynamically with \(m\).
 The value \(N+1\) is appended at the end of \(C\) to serve as a delimiter marking the boundary of the chromosome.
 The dimensionality of the model parameter vector \(\boldsymbol{\beta}\) also varies, depending on the values specified in \(\boldsymbol{s}\) and \(\boldsymbol{\tau}\).